Types of reportable incidents

 Further guidance on these dangerous occurrences is available.

 Distributors, fillers, importers & suppliers of flammable gas must report incidents where someone has died, lost consciousness, or been taken to hospital for treatment to an injury arising in connection with that gas.
-Such incidents should be reported using the online form.
+Such incidents should be reported using the Report of a Flammable Gas Incident - online form.

 Registered gas engineers (under the Gas Safe Register,) must provide details of any gas appliances or fittings that they consider to be dangerous, to such an extent that people could die, lose consciousness or require hospital treatment.
 The danger could be due to the design, construction, installation, modification or servicing of that appliance or fitting, which could cause:

-Unsafe gas appliances and fittings should be reported using the online form
+Unsafe gas appliances and fittings should be reported using the Report of a Dangerous Gas Fitting - online form.